 *Read an easier book along with your child.
 You might read a page or paragraph and have your child read another page or paragraph.

-*As your child reads, resist the urge to say “sound it out”.
-Some words cannot be sounded out.
-If the word can be decoded phonetically, say, “break it down” or “chunk it”.
-You might even cover up a chunk of the word and help your child decode each syllable.
+*As your child reads, help them map the letters to the sounds.
+If it's a multisyllabic word, you might even cover up a chunk of the word and help your child decode each syllable.

 *Do NOT let your child just skip over words that are hard.
 Go back and use the above strategies for figuring out the word, then praise them for persevering and using strategies.
 Skipping words will lead to confusion later in the text.

 *If your child is reading slowly or in a choppy way, ask them to first listen to you read it.
 Tell them that reading should sound like talking.
-After you read a part of the text, both of you could read it together.
+After you read a part of the text, have them echo your reading.
+Then both of you could read it together (choral reading).
 You might need to do that two or three times until your child’s reading sounds like your reading.

 *If your child is not reading with expression, interrupt them to ask, “how would the character say that?”
 You might even model how to read it with expression and have your child reread.